-(Bonus Life hack: Lemon Lime Gatorade secrely makes the best margaritas!
+(Bonus Life hack: Lemon Lime Gatorade secretly makes the best margaritas!
 Which leads me to….)

-- Jimmy Buffett’s Margaritavilla Singles: not even going to lie, these are great for a quick marg or daquir!
+- Jimmy Buffett’s Margaritavilla Singles: not even going to lie, these are great for a quick drink!
 I bought this variety pack here, and these make a great mixer anytime.
-It’s 5 o clock somethere 🙂
+It’s 5 o clock somewhere 🙂

 A sneak peak into our pantry!
 Full of tons of amazing vegan pantry staple ingredients.